-Prepayments on pools of student loans can be measured or calculated based on a variety of prepayment models.
-The model used to calculate these prepayments is the constant prepayment rate (or "CPR") model.
+Another model used to calculate these prepayments in this prospectus supplement is the constant prepayment rate (or "CPR") model.

 The CPR model is based on prepayments assumed to occur at a constant percentage rate.
 CPR is stated as an annualized rate and is calculated as the percentage of the loan amount outstanding at the beginning of a period (including accrued interest to be capitalized), after applying scheduled payments, that are paid during that period.
 The CPR model assumes that student loans will prepay in each month according to the following formula: